Defining the Social Determinants of Health

 including the forced

 relocation of Native Americans.
-Historical trauma
+Historical

 is a concept that researchers identify as experiences, shared by communities and inflicted on groups of people